waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Active Hypotheses:**
     - **(Agent Hypothesis #1)** The Rocket Grunt on B2F wants one of the un-revived fossil items (Helix or Dome Fossil) directly, before it has been revived at the Cinnabar Lab.
-    - **(Agent Hypothesis #2)** The Hiker's dialogue is a check on the player's party composition.
-He will move if the player has a full party of six Pokémon, all of which are above a certain level (e.g., Level 25).
     - **(Agent Hypothesis #3)** The player must lose the battle against the Super Nerd who guards the two fossils.
 This loss triggers a different event flag.
     - **(Agent Hypothesis #4)** The Hiker will move if the player has the 'Coin Case' from Celadon City in their inventory when spoken to.
     - **(Agent Hypothesis #5)** The Hiker is blocking the path because a specific, non-obvious Team Rocket member in the cave has not been defeated.
 - **Failed Hypotheses:**
+    - The Hiker's dialogue is a check on the player's party composition.
+He will move if the player has a full party of six Pokémon, all of which are above a certain level (e.g., Level 25).
+(Result: Failed.
+Approached with a full party of six Pokémon, levels 40-75.
+Dialogue unchanged.)
     - The Rocket Grunt will react to the revived *Dome* Fossil Pokémon, Kabuto.
 (Result: Failed.
 Dialogue unchanged, and the path behind him is a confirmed dead end.)
     - The Hiker will move after all Team Rocket members within Mt.
 Moon have been defeated.
 (Result: Failed.
 All battlable Rockets defeated, Hiker's dialogue unchanged.)
     - The Hiker will move if the player has registered a certain number of Pokémon (e.g., 20) in their Pokédex.
 (Result: Failed.
 Player has 55 Pokémon registered, Hiker's dialogue unchanged.)